What I've learned from 10 years of bike commuting

 Starting out, ride with what you've got - with one exception.
 If you don't have bike specific shorts, don't try to just get away with any old shorts.
 When I was around 12 years old, I learnt the hard way that some sports shorts scoop up the wind when riding a bike, which can be annoying, but is potentially fatal if a bee accidentally gets scooped up and then stings you on the bottom.
 I basically fell completely off the bike and was almost collected by a vehicle behind me.

-If you want to avoid the whole 'lyrca look' have a look at mountain bike specific clothing.
+If you want to avoid the whole 'lycra look' have a look at mountain bike specific clothing.
 Shorts tend to be baggy with lots of pockets and have lightly padded inserts (which can be taken out and washed separately).

 Jacket

-Bike specific jackets can be important - they are designed specifically to cover you when bent over on the bike (so are longer at the back), will have features to stop them flapping in the wind (Velcro over the wrists) and have pockets that work on a bike (top breast pocket for glasses, back pocket for phone and snacks).
-They also tend to have 'reflective hits' built into sensible places to make you more visible on the road.
+Bike specific jackets can be important - they are designed specifically to cover you when bent over on the bike (so are longer at the back), will have features to stop them flapping in the wind (velcro over the wrists) and have pockets that work on a bike (top breast pocket for glasses, back pocket for phone and snacks).
+They also tend to have reflective hits built into sensible places to make you more visible on the road.
 Jackets are a good first step into bike specific clothing and can have real advantages over non-bike jackets.

 Gloves

 It can be tempting to try and get everything as waterproof as possible - but the truth is, most clothing isn't waterproof for long, and anything that is truly waterproof breathes so badly that you will end up soaked with sweat anyway.
 I'd focus your clothing on staying warm and keeping the wind off rather than focusing on staying bone dry.
-Trust me, if it is raining hard enough, you are gonna get wet.
+Trust me, if it is raining hard enough, you are going to get wet.

 Bag

-If your ride is short (say less than 30 mins each way) then a backpack should be fine.
+If your ride is short (say less than 30 minutes each way) then a backpack should be fine.

-Bag covers are okay, in a pinch, to protect your bag from rain - but they are not perfect and are prone to being blown off and lost in the wind.
+Bag covers are okay in a pinch to protect your bag from rain - but they are not perfect and are prone to being blown off and lost in the wind.

 For longer distances you will eventually want to get weight off your back.
 The simplest way to do this is using panniers.

 These can be expensive, as you may also need to buy a rear rack for your bike, but are the most comfortable way to transport stuff (outside of a cargo bike).
-I'd recommend removable ones (some transform into backpacks) so you can take them into work / the supermarket with you.
+I'd recommend removable ones (some transform into backpacks) so you can take them into work or the supermarket with you.

 Lights